 Change the last paragraph as follows:

-The Padding field is optionally present in a Trigger frame to extend the frame length for the folloing purposes:
+The Padding field is optionally present in a Trigger frame to extend the frame length for the following purposes:

 Toto give the recipient STAs enough time to prepare a response for transmission a SIFS after the frame is received.

-To align the ending time of transmitting PPDU carrying a Trigger frame in the multi-link channel access as described in 33.x.y1 (PPDU ending time alignement).
+To align the ending time of simultaneously transmitting PPDU as described in 33.x.y1 (PPDU ending time alignment).

 The Padding field, if present, is at least two octets in length and is set to all 1s.
 If the Padding field is present in a Trigger frame, its length is computed as described in 26.5.2.2.3 (Padding for Trigger frame or frame containing TRS Control subfield).